lolmaus/ember-element-query/README.md

                    ·  from(xxs)
                    ├───────────────────────────────────────────────────────────>

-…and some are impossible.
+And some are impossible.
 This will trigger an error:

      Breakpoint:   0       200px     400px     600px     800px     1000px
                    ├─────────┼─────────┼─────────┼─────────┼─────────┼─────────>